777aker/GMTK-2025/documentation/milestones/Basic Chess.md

 ---

 kanban-plugin: board

 ---

 ## TODO

-- [ ] Chess Board
-	- [ ] display board
-	- [ ] piece class with what piece is in each square
-	- [ ] call function of class based on where mouse is (ie mx / 10 % 50 = i in 2d array)
-	- [ ] call select function, then clicked
 - [ ] Chess Pieces
 	- [ ] piece super class
 	- [ ] where it can move function